On this page

 Angle of the roof

 The angle of your roof is an essential consideration when it comes to solar panel installation.
-Ideally, your roof should have a south-facing aspect, as this will provide the maximum exposure to the sun.
-However, not all roofs face south, and some may have an east or west-facing aspect.
+Ideally, your roof should have a north-facing aspect, as this will provide the maximum exposure to the sun.
+However, not all roofs face north, and some may have an east or west-facing aspect.
 If your roof faces east or west, you may need to install additional panels to compensate for the reduced exposure to the sun.
 Solar panels should be installed in an area that receives direct sunlight for most of the day.

 Size of the roof